DeepaSree16/Materials/source/Repo/README.md

-This is ReadMe file for Repo
+This is a ReadMe file for the Repo Directory

-Repo is organized program-wise is the standard basis for logistics.
-Repo contains all programs arranged in below categories.
+* Repo is the logical organization of the content

-- FS - Finishing school
+* It consists of the Program wise Learning Management System (LMS) access links in the Program_LMS_Links.rst file
-- GP - Graduate programs
+* Access to the LMS links is through the central.repo@talentsprint.com id
-- XP - Executive programs
+* Access through central.repo@talentsprint.com is managed by Surobhi/Raghava